garethpaul/iHeartRating/README.md

 ## Sample Usage

-Here is a ViewController :-
+Here is a sample ViewController :-

 ```
 import iHeartRating